bustoutsolutions/siesta/index.md

 Which one is right for your project?
 It depends on your needs and your tastes.

 Siesta has robust functionality, but does not attempt to solve everything.
 In particular, Moya and RestKit address complementary / alternative concerns, while Alamofire and AFNetworking provide more robust low-level HTTP support.
 Further complicating a comparison, some frameworks are built on top of others.
-When you use Moya, for example, you're also signing up for Alamofire.
+When you use Moya, for example, you’re also signing up for Alamofire.

 With all that in mind, here is a capabilities comparison¹: